 Highlight the implications of data breaches

-Make sure your internal staff users are aware of the major, organization-wide implications on internal company information and external customer data, as well as fines or compulsory company strike offs.
-And, repeat the same messages to your website customers to ensure they prioritize the safety of their own personal, financial, health and other sensitive data.
+Make sure your internal staff users are aware of the major, organization-wide implications on internal company information and external customer data, as well as fines or compulsory company strike-offs.
+Repeat the same messages to your website customers to ensure they prioritize the safety of their own personal, financial, health, and other sensitive data.

 The negative impacts that such data breaches can have on your organization and your website are enormous:

 - Loss of reputation and confidence in your organization and website

 - Substantial fines from regulatory bodies, as well as other penalties or dissociations from partners and clients

 - First, educate your users on all the elements in What Does a Strong Password Look Like? and The Benefits of Using a Password Manager?
 For example, make sure they know of persistent and seriously insecure password formulations such as thisismypassword, 123456789, [mykidsname] or [mypetsname].
 Instead, encourage the use of strong password formulations (e.g. vqO&V13@H%fF or @iGOuqk%W0xY).
 Do not share or use these specific examples for any of your services or users.
 They are simply examples.

 - Remind internal staff regularly about the employment and/or data protection policy they signed and the personal legal responsibilities they have toward their employer.

 - Remind internal staff regularly that the data protection policy and statements made by the company to customers and clients rely on them following company policies and that they have potentially serious and permanent legal, financial, employment, and law enforcement implications.

 - Encourage users to create their own secure passwords using password managers with password generator tools.
 Most password managers will also have their own, which is helpful when you’re creating new accounts for online and other services.